Analysis of Knowledge Transfer in Kernel Regime: Problem Formulation and Main Results

 \section{Problem Formulation and Main Results}

-Unlike most previous work which study distillation in various complex architectures, we focus our attention on a simplified, analytically tractable, setting: the two layer non--linear model introduced in \cite{Arora19, du2018gradient, DuH19, CaoG19a}:
+We study knowledge transfer in an analytically tractable setting: the two layer non--linear model studied in \cite{Arora19,du2018gradient,DuH19,CaoG19a}:

-Here the weights $\{\bw_k\}_{k=1}^m$ are variables of the network corresponding to $m$ hidden units, $\sigma(\ldotp)$ is a real (nonlinear) activation function and the weights $\{a_k\}$ are fixed.
-In our theoretical analysis, the student network has this form while the teacher can be any classifier.
-In our experimental analysis both the teacher and student networks have this form; the student just has many fewer nodes in the hidden layer.
+Here the weights $\{\bw_k\}_{k=1}^m$ are the model variables corresponding to $m$ hidden units, $\sigma(\ldotp)$ is a real (nonlinear) activation function and the weights $\{a_k\}$ are fixed.
+While we assume that the student network maintains the form in \eqref{eq:network} throughout this paper, the teacher may not assume a definite architecture.
+However, we often specialize our results for the case that the teacher also takes the form in \eqref{eq:network} with a larger number $\barm$ of hidden units.

-We introduce a general optimization framework for knowledge transfer formulating it as a least squares optimization problem with regularization provided by privileged knowledge.
-Given a dataset $\{(\bx_i,y_i)\}_{i=1}^n$ comprising of $n$ data samples $\{\bx_i\}$ and their corresponding labels $\{y_i\}$, our framework is given by the following optimization problem
+For training the student, we introduce a general optimization framework that considers knowledge transfer.
+Given a dataset $\{(\bx_i,y_i)\}_{i=1}^n$ comprising of $n$ data samples $\{\bx_i\}$ and their corresponding labels $\{y_i\}$, our framework is given by

-where $f(\ldotp)$ is stated in \eqref{eq:network} and $f^{(k)}(\bx)=\sigma(\bw_k^T\bx)$ is the corresponding $k^\tth$ hidden feature of the student network.
-Here, we assume a given function $\phi^{(k)}$ for each hidden unit as privileged knowledge.
-We observe that \eqref{eq:KT_main} incorporates this knowledge as a regularization of the original nonlinear least squares (average $\ell_2$ risk minimization) framework for fitting a function to the labeled data: $\minl_{\{\bw_k\}}\suml_i(y_i-f(\bx_i))^2.$ The coefficient $\lambda\geq 0$ in \eqref{eq:KT_main} is the regularization parameter.
-A special case of this setup concerns knowledge distillation where $\{\phi^{(k)}\}$ are hidden features of a teacher network, i.e. $\phi^{(k)}(\bx)=\sigma(\langle\bw_k^{\mathrm{teacher}},\bx\rangle)$ framing \eqref{eq:KT_main} as a standard student-teacher scheme for knowledge distillation.